pranjalwalia/UpSolve/README.md

-# UpSolve:An automated resource for upsolving problems from Hackerrank.
+# UpSolve: An automated resource for upsolving problems from Hackerrank.